 1.3 Ex Officio Voting Members

 1.3.2 Administrative/Fiscal Assistant, Office of the President

-1.3.3 The CSULB Administrator with oversight for the Women's Resource Center as designated by the Vice President for Student Services
+1.3.3 The CSULB Administrator with oversight for the Women’s & Gender Equity Center as designated by the Vice President for Student Affairs

 1.3.4 Director of Equity and Diversity